Software/Data Engineer, Current Health Sep 2020 – Present

 Key technologies: MS Excel, MS Access, VBA

-The focus of my role at SNPC was in redeveloping processes to increase team efficiency, primarily using MS Excel and VBA.
+The focus of my role was in redeveloping processes to increase team efficiency, primarily using MS Excel and VBA.
 I used MS Access, despite having no prior experience with this application, to rebuild a reporting system to monitor capital & acquisition expenditure returns for Leadership Team reporting.
-I also helped to create and deliver a training course on MS Excel to internal staff.
+Due to my extensive knowledge of Microsoft applications I delivered a training course on MS Excel to internal staff.